Business Profile: Promoting self-reliance and entrepreneurship in Atlantic Canada.

 CEED’s mission is to become a leader in Entrepreneurship Education Development for partners who build entrepreneurship awareness and capacity throughout Atlantic Canada.
 CEED is devoted to helping people discover and use entrepreneurship as a vehicle to become self-reliant. www.ceed.info

 The Canadian Youth Business Foundation (CYBF) is a national non-profit organization dedicated to growing our nation’s economy one young entrepreneur at a time.
-We look at character not collateral, when providing youth, age 18-39, with pre-launch coaching, business resources, start-up financing and mentoring, to help them launch and sustain a successful entrepreneurial business.
-CYBF is a founding member of the global G20 Young Entrepreneurs’ Alliance (G20 YEA).
+We look at character, not collateral, when providing youth aged 18-39 with pre-launch coaching, business resources, start-up financing and mentoring to help them launch and sustain successful businesses.
+CYBF has been recognized as a global leader in advancing youth entrepreneurship, is a founding member of the global G20 Young Entrepreneurs’ Alliance (G20 YEA), the Canadian member of the Prince’s Youth Business International, and the Canadian Host of Global Entrepreneurship Week (November 18-24, 2013).
 Visit www.cybf.ca.